nasa/openmct/docs/src/guide/index.md

 ## Extension-specific Properties

-Other properties of domain object models have specific meaning imposed by other extensions within the Open MCT Web platform.
+Other properties of domain object models have specific meaning imposed by other extensions within the Open MCT platform.

 ### Capability-specific Properties